-With over 8,000 grant giving bodies in the UK, working out which funding to apply for can seem like a daunting process.
+There are over 8,000 grant giving bodies in the UK.
+Working out which funding to apply for can seem like a daunting process.

-We can help your voluntary/community group find and apply for grants or other funding and advise you on how to set up your project monitoring.
+We can help your voluntary/community group find and apply for grants or other funding.
+We can also give you advice on setting up your project monitoring.
 Fill in our online form to get in touch us.

 Grant giving organisations